Luke Willson: Baltimore Ravens

 On November 17, 2020, Willson was signed to the Baltimore Ravens' practice squad.
 He was elevated to the active roster on November 21 for the team's week 11 game against the Tennessee Titans, and reverted to the practice squad after the game.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 He was promoted to the active roster on December 4, and waived on December 19.

 Seattle Seahawks (third stint)

 On December 30, 2020, Willson signed with the practice squad of the Seahawks.
 He was promoted to the active roster on January 6, 2021.

 Willson re-signed with the Seahawks on August 24, 2021.
 He announced his retirement the next day, citing a heart-related condition.

 Personal life

 Willson has attributed his success in life to being a part of the Catholic Church.

 Willson had a Tuesday guest spot with BJ & Migs Mornings on 99.9 KISW "The Rock of Seattle" radio station titled "The End Zone with Luke Willson."

 He has also appeared several times as an NFL analyst on Canadian sports television network TSN during the 2022-23 season and playoffs.
-He continues his appearances on TSN as a post-game analyst in studio.
+In 2025, Willson joined the CFL on TSN as a sideline analyst and he continues to make appearances on TSN as an in-studio analyst on SportsCentre, SC with Jay Onrait, OverDrive and CTV/TSN’s NFL broadcasts.

-In 2025, Willson joined the CFL on TSN as a sideline analyst.
+In October 2025, Willson's podcast, "Film Never Lies", debuted.
+The weekly podcast covers his life in professional football with guests from across sports and pop culture, including former teammates Marshawn Lynch and Jimmy Graham, Alphonso Davies, Michael Saunders and Tyrone Crawford.